When Not to Use Technology?

 - no sound effects

-- simple, non-distracting backgrounds the same for each slide
+- simple, non-distracting backgrounds, the same for each slide

-So are we ready to speak up when teachers go as far as to model the opposite of what we want our students to learn regarding design and communication skills?
+So, are we ready to speak up when teachers go as far as to model the opposite of what we want our students to learn regarding design and communication skills?
 This is what teachers of technology sometimes face.
-In many cases they do so without the support of their administrators who don’t know know themselves the discreet skills that are needed for 21st century project creation and communication.
-Instructional technologists and library media specialists are peers with their fellow teachers thus making it even more difficult to offer ideas and propose instructional changes during the instruction.
-This is really the role of the administrator as instructional leader for the school to step forward and support the proper use of technology.
+In many cases, they do so with the support of their administrators, who need to know themselves the discreet skills needed for 21st-century project creation and communication.

-but in most cases, we know that it takes training and set of skills to teach these disciplines.
-I believe we are more comfortable in our schools stepping forward in speaking up to teachers making mistakes in teaching writing, reading, art, etc. I think we value those skills much more than we do technology and information literacy skills and in many cases our teachers and administrators just don’t know how important those skills are for our 21st century learners.
+We can all read, write, do math, sing a song, and paint something 🙂 But in most cases, we know it takes training and skills to teach these disciplines.
+We are more comfortable in our schools stepping forward to work with teachers making mistakes in teaching writing, reading, art, etc. We value those skills much more than technology and information literacy skills.
+Our teachers and administrators must learn how necessary those skills are for 21st-century learners.